Green House People

 Maya de Souza works in environmental policy and is a councillor in Camden where she is developing a community bond to fund local energy schemes.
 She has a strong interest in green economics and philosophy and mental health.
 Maya is a qualified lawyer and worked for a number of years as an employment lawyer mainly for trades unions.
 She has a degree in Philosophy, Politics and Economics as well as a Masters in Law.

 Jonathan Essex is a chartered engineer and environmentalist.
 He has worked for engineering consultants and contractors in the UK, Bangladesh and Vietnam.
-He is currently sustainable construction manager at Bioregional, an environmental charity.
-This work has included developing strategies for a social enterprise ecopark, Pushing Reuse, and decarbonising the UK construction and housing industries.
+This work has included developing strategies for a social enterprise ecopark, Pushing Reuse, and for decarbonising the UK construction and housing industries.
 His current work focuses on improving the sustainability and resilience of livelihoods and infrastructure investments worldwide.

 Lucy Ford is a Senior Lecturer in International Relations at Oxford Brookes University.
 Her research focuses broadly on global political ecology, with a particular interest in civil society and social movements.
 She previously worked as researcher and parliamentary assistant to Caroline Lucas, the UK's first Green Member of Parliament.